swiftlang/swift-evolution/proposals/0292-package-registry-service.md

 ### Package removal

-The proposed specification defines an endpoint for publishing package releases, but not for removing them.

 There are several reasons why a package release may be removed, including:

-* The package maintainer publishes a release by mistake.
+* The package maintainer publishing a release by mistake
-* A security vulnerability is found in a release.
+* A security vulnerability being discovered in a release
-* The registry is compelled by law enforcement to remove a release.
+* The registry being compelled by law enforcement to remove a release

 However, removing a package release has the potential to break any packages that depend on it.